 Not ideal for seniors or people with health issues

 Haven Life offers an accelerated death benefit rider with its term policies that provides 75% of the face value (up to $250,000) if the insured becomes terminally ill and is expected to pass away within 12 months.
 This is paid in a lump sum.
 In addition to this rider, Haven has reimagined living benefits with the Haven Life Plus rider, a suite of tools that provide a free online will, a subscription to a fitness app, discounts at MinuteClinic, and more, although it is not available in all states.

 Haven is a new player in the insurance industry, but it has expanded to offer term policies in 42 states since it was founded in 2014.
 As of July 1, 2021, Haven Life's policies are being underwritten by C.M.
 Life, a subsidiary of MassMutual which has an A++ financial strength rating with AM Best.
-Quotes for a 20-year, $250,000 policy are affordable, especially for younger folks.
-Haven Life estimates that a 35-year-old female nonsmoker would pay between $15 and $26 per month, and a 50-year-old male nonsmoker would pay between $56 and $89.
+Quotes for a 20-year, $500,000 policy are affordable, especially for younger folks.
+Haven Life estimates that a 35-year-old female nonsmoker would pay around $17.50 per month, and a 45-year-old male nonsmoker would pay around $42.45 per month.

 One of the best parts about using Haven is that it’s quick and easy to get coverage online without a medical exam.
 It’s also possible to talk to them on the phone or via live chat for support.

 Best for Impairment : New York Life

 Whether you face temporary or permanent impairment, you can access a portion of your death benefit when you choose New York Life’s living benefits option, the best coverage for impairment in our review.

 Accelerated death benefits that cover chronic illness